PerMalmberg/du-yfs/Manual.md

 ### Cargo mass capacity

 The cargo mass ratings given for constructs are given in _raw mass values_, i.e. _not_ taking mass reduction talents into account.
 As such, do not blindly look at the mass shown in the inventory interface of DU.
-Instead, inspect the item/stack and look at the actual mass of the stack - the DU interface show only 75% of the actual mass.
+Instead, inspect the item/stack and look at the actual mass of the stack - the DU interface show only 75% of the actual mass when the construct is fully boosted.

 The rating is based on these prerequisites:
 * Take off from near water level at 100% atmosphere.